Shiver, Frye and Big Man: Other media

 Outside of the Splatoon series of games, Deep Cut appeared in Super Smash Bros.
 Ultimate; they were added as a collectable spirit during a 2024 update.
-As part of an update planned for January 2026 for Animal Crossing: New Horizons, a set of Splatoon-themed furniture can be unlocked by scanning Splatoon amiibo figurines, with one of the pieces of furniture being a sofa designed to look like Big Man.
-Two villagers that also planned to be added, Cece and Viché, cosplay Shiver and Frye respectively.
+As part of Animal Crossing: New Horizonss 3.0 update in January 2026, a set of Splatoon-themed furniture and clothing can be unlocked by scanning Splatoon series amiibo figurines, including a sofa designed to look like Big Man, and the tops of Shiver and Frye.
+Additionally, two villagers returning villagers from Animal Crossing: New Leaf - Welcome amiibo, Cece and Viché, were added and redesigned to cosplay Shiver and Frye respectively instead of Callie and Marie.

 During Nintendo Live 2022, a two-day in-person video game competition and live music event hosted at Tokyo Big Sight, Nintendo hosted Splatoon 3 and Animal Crossing concerts, with Deep Cut and DJ KK performing.
 During the Splatoon 3 concert, called BankaLive in Japan, (Note: The name stems from the Japanese term, Bankara, which was used by developers when designing Splatoon 3 and represented as a counterculture to Haikara, with developers describing the term to mean "something rough and a bit wild.")
 Deep Cut perform and dance through the use of holograms.
 During the concert, Deep Cut performed a live rendition of "Anarchy Rainbow", as well as the songs "Fins in the Air" and "Hide and Sleek".
 At the end of the concert, Deep Cut were joined by the Squid Sisters to perform "Calamari Inkantation 3MIX".
 A follow-up concert was headlined for Nintendo Live 2024 Tokyo at Tokyo Big Sight.
 However, following threats made towards staff of the event, Nintendo Live 2024 Tokyo was cancelled.
 Nintendo subsequently announced that the Splatoon concert, alongside a The Legend of Zelda orchestra concert, were postponed and instead would be streaming pre-recorded versions of the concerts on YouTube in February 2024.
 The concert, known as BankaLive Thunder in Japan, featured 10 songs as well as an appearance of Pearl and Marina from Off the Hook.
 Weekly Famitsu ran a four-panel manga series illustrated by Kino Takahashi based on Splatoon 3, in which Deep Cut have made appearances.